green-cats/router-php/README.md

 ```

 ## Methods
-This version supports only 3 methods
+This version supports only 3 methods:

 * GET
 * POST
 * ANY

 ## Set name for route
-You can specify the name of the router and return it anywhere
+You can specify the name of the router and return it anywhere.

 ### Example
 ```php